learnlatex/learnlatex.github.io/en/lesson-15.md

 ```
 {: .noedit :}

-* The first line, marked with `!` gives the general nature of the error (undefined command in this case).
+* The first line, marked with `!`, gives the general nature of the error (undefined command in this case).
 * The second pair of lines show the line that TeX was processing, with a line break marking the point
   that TeX had reached.
-The undefined command is the last token read so the last word before the line break
+The undefined command is the last token read so the last word before the line break,
   `\textbold` here.
 After the line break are the remaining tokens `{hmmm}` that have possibly been read as
   an argument but have not yet been executed by TeX.
 * There may in general be some additional lines at this point, showing more context of the error message,